codio/site/source/docs/teacher/trial/student-find-units.html.md

 ---

 How students find units : explain class is the right way but they can also start it through Courses and the link will be made if Module added later to the class.

+See [here](/docs/student/classes/) ..will also need changing when Modules hidden